Weird-Ghosts/www/content/baby-ghosts/index.md

 settler artist based in Tkaronto/Toronto.
-They earned their degree in radio and TV broadcasting but found their way into video game production with the goal of developing alongside other indie devs, while also redefining our relationship to value, capital and community in ways that can generate stability and sustainability.
-A lot of their time is dedicated to thinking about world building, story crafting, process and structure, world and art history and classism, but you'll typically find them creating 3D models that bring their worlds to life.
+They earned their degree in radio and TV broadcasting but found their way into video game production with the goal of developing alongside other indie devs while also redefining our relationship to value, capital and community in ways that can generate stability and sustainability.
+A lot of their time is dedicated to thinking about world-building, story crafting, process and structure, world and art history and classism, but you'll typically find them creating 3D models that bring their worlds to life.